 The coronavirus pandemic has really highlighted the extent to which the globalised world is interconnected.
 In a very short span of time, it destroyed structures and trade relationships that had flourished.
 Collaborations formed spontaneously as people worked together to stop the spread of the pandemic, conduct research into the pathogen and find global answers.
 Discussions are being held under the motto “Recover Forward” to figure out how the process of rebuilding and regaining strength once the pandemic is over can be aligned with sustainable criteria and thus with the UN Sustainable Development Goals as well.

 In all of its projects and programmes, KfW interacts with partners from multiple sectors.

-For financial development cooperation, one of the priorities of SDG 17 is to mobilise additional Official Development Assistance (ODA) from donor countries.
-As all of KfW’s projects contribute towards German ODA, it categorises all of its new commitments as falling under SDG 17.
-In 2020, these amounted to EUR 11 billion.
+For financial development cooperation, one of the priorities of SDG 17 is to mobilise additional Official Development Assistance (ODA) from donor countries as well as private capital.

 Furthermore, KfW has stated that it also applies the principles of the UN Sustainable Development Goals to its own organisation.
 For example, it is a co-signatory of the “Frankfurt Declaration” in which the key participants on the Frankfurt financial market commit to sustainable financing, and explicitly to the SDGs as well.